rafatorgar/rafatorgar.github.io/_posts/2025-11-18-how-we-built-ai-competency-evaluation.md

 ---

-_This is part of our ongoing series documenting how we build [Voicit](https://voicit.com).
+_This is another insight on how I've built product at [Voicit](https://voicit.com).
 If you're working on similar challenges with AI and structured analysis, I'd love to hear your approach._